No Auction to End MS this year, but you can still help

 For the past three years, Farmington Hills resident Tanya Nordhaus has spent this time of year organizing an event to help end the disease she battles daily.

-With efforts to slow the spread of Coronavirus Disease 2019 (COVID-19) keeping people home, this year’s Auction to End MS, a gala held last year at Farmington Garage, will move online.
+With efforts to slow the spread of Coronavirus Disease 2019 (COVID-19) keeping people home, this year’s Auction to End MS, held last year at Farmington Garage, won’t happen – but she’ll continue raising funds online.

 “All the money I raise from the auction goes directly to the National Multiple Sclerosis Society, like this does,” Nordhaus said.
 “I am so disappointed that I’ve had to cancel the auction this year.
 It would have been our 4th annual.
 But we’ll be back next year, stronger than ever.”